BioDynaMo/biodynamo/doc/user_guide/docs/jean_tuto.md

   };
 ```

-We are now able to add any code in the Run() method, that will be executed at each simulation step for each cell containing this GrowthModule.
+We are now able to add any code in the Run() method, that will be executed at each simulation step for each cell containing the biological module GrowthModule.
 In our case, it will be a cellular growth, until a certain diameter is reached and then a cell division:
 ``` C++
       if (cell->GetDiameter() < 8) {
         cell->ChangeVolume(400);